Industry News

 A marketing brief is a document that brings together all the information needed to launch a project.

-It is used to explain the project objectives, expectations, constraints, and context.
-This document then becomes an essential element for guiding marketing and creative teams.
+It serves to explain the project objectives, expectations, constraints and context.
+This document then becomes an essential element in guiding marketing and creative teams.

 Analyses published by HubSpot show that the best marketing teams document their processes and strategy.
 This improves project consistency.
-It also strengthens the effectiveness of campaigns.
+It also strengthens the efficiency of campaigns.

 The objectives of a marketing brief in a communications project